Kira233767/HomeWork-3/README.md

 # HomeWork-3
-This is the homework 3 code and report
+This is the homework 3 for CSE 847 code and report are included